Workers' Rights Task Force

 12:30 Workplace Safety Updates

-One year ago, journalists exposed Kentucky’s recent poor track record of worker safety and fatality investigations.
-Our task force previously brought in national experts and brainstormed on a reaction.
-Has the situation improved, and what’s on the horizon with a new administration?
+Over a year ago, journalists exposed Kentucky’s recent poor track record of worker injury and fatality investigations.
+Our task force previously brought in national experts and brainstormed responses.
+A new federal audit suggests the state is doing better.
+Has the situation really improved, and what’s on the horizon with a new administration?

 David Stumbo from Eastern Kentucky University will lead our discussion.